zhenyu1311/WebApp-ML-HDB-price-Prediction-2021-/README.md

 You can use this web app to predict HDB prices.
 Data is updated as of 2021.
-This is previously hosted on Heroku but Heroku no longer offers free hosting services.
-So you have to run the app locally by running the manage.py file.
+Previously hosted on Heroku , Free Liscence Expired.
+Can only be ran locally as of now before i find rehost it somewhere else.